KarenePro/KarenePro/README.md

 - More about me: https://www.linkedin.com/in/karene-jessica-assistantevirtuellevirtualassistantrealestatehumanresourcesadministrativepersonal/

--   --> To the pleasure of exchanging and/or collaborating together <--
+-   --> To the pleasure of exchanging and/or collaborating together! <--